 Class Sizes – How Many Can You Teach?

-Also look on the website for the typical class size.
+Also look on the website for the typical class size if it is available, if not talk to teachers to get more information.
 This will help you determine how many classes you can teach at a time.
 If you put two classes together, one teacher can stay for yoga while the other gets to catch up on other work.
 It also cuts down on expenses.
-My area tries for 23 students or fewer in primary classes.
+There was a time when the aim was 23 students or fewer in primary classes.
+But with budget cuts, we know these numbers fluctuate.
 Put your class size limits in your proposal as well as how many classes you can teach in a row.

 Professional Development for Teachers: